 Nuisances caused by odours, smoke and dust have dominated complaints received by the Regional Council for some time, making up more than half of the complaints received between 2000 and 2004.
 Some of these emissions can also be harmful to human, animal and plant health.
-Setting clear regional standards for ambient air quality, a 24-hour pollution hotline service and provision of public information are intended to help reduce these nuisance effects potential for adverse health and nuisance effects and as a consequence the number of complaints.
-1
+Setting clear regional standards for ambient air quality, a 24-hour pollution hotline service and provision of public information are intended to help reduce these nuisance effects.